Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Effect of PR-HS on the channel

-From the Analysis of (\ref{eq:SISO}), we can have an intuition for the mathematical interpretation of the aforementioned simulation results.
-However, owing to the page limit, Appendix B provides further analysis on (\ref{eq:SISO}).
+From the analysis of (\ref{eq:SISO}), we can have an intuition for the mathematical interpretation of the aforementioned simulation results.
+However, owing to the page limit, Appendix A of \cite{Paul_Kwon_Molisch_Arxiv_AntSel} provides further analysis on (\ref{eq:SISO}).